 God is not mocked, whatever a man sows, this he will also reap.
+(Galatians 6:7)

 Ideas are like seeds.
 They might seem small; they might seem insiginificant; they might even go unnoticed by all except those who hold them in the moment.
 But let there be no doubt: both ideas and seeds are incredibly powerful.
 From seeds dropped in fertile ground grow the mighty oaks that anchor the land, altering the course of the rivers and wind.
 And from ideas planted in the fertile soil of the human mind grow the thoughts and convictions of mankind, altering the course of history for the world and the individual.

 Like a seed, the idea was firmly planted in Charles’s mind, where it began to grow and mature.
 Through his writings and lectures, the seed then became planted in the minds of others.
-Soon the theory had taken root in the gardens of the scientific community.
+Soon the idea had taken root in the gardens of the scientific community.
 Blown by the winds of society, the idea of evolution found its way into the fields of the education systems of the young.
 Its seeds spread into the laws of government.
 Soon enough, its roots began to infiltrate the mind of the Church, where it began to choke out the faith many held in the Word of God.
 In time, this single idea overtook almost the entire garden of Western thinking.

-In the pages ahead, we will explore the tightly knit relationship between Darwinian evolution and racism in all its forms.
+In the chapters ahead, we will explore the tightly knit relationship between Darwinian evolution and racism in all its forms.
 Historically, scientifically, and (most important, of course) biblically, we will seek answers to the perplexing and devastating cultural problem of racism.

 Evolutionists like Hitler treated the Jews, Gypsies, and other groups as inferior.
 He therefore argued that they needed to be eliminated.
 Today, depending on the country, marriages between different people groups often result in persecution for the parents and the children.
-Current attempts at “ethnic cleansing” are the result of hatred of one particular people group toward another.
+Current attempts at bloody “ethnic cleansing” are the result of hatred of one particular people group toward another.
 Even within segments of the Church, intense prejudice can be seen toward those whose skin is of a different shade.

 One professor in the 1880s wrote: “I consider the Negro to be a lower species of man and cannot make up my mind to look upon him as ‘a man and a brother,’ for the gorilla would then also have to be admitted into the family.”1 Too many in the Church have failed to take God at His word and have instead injected humanistic and evolutionary thinking into their worldview and morality.
 The seemingly insignificant seeds of Darwinism are now spreading across our land, multiplying themselves as they go.

-For they sow the wind and they reap the whirlwind (Hosea 8:7).
+For they sow the wind and they reap the whirlwind.
+(Hosea 8:7)

 Is the continued spreading of Darwin’s garden unstoppable?
 I say no. In this book we will bring great hope and light through scientific and biblical fact.
 In the brilliant light of God’s Word, the roots of Darwinian evolution and racism will be exposed . . . and in that light, the roots will begin to shrivel.

 In chapter 7, “Grace Relations,” Dr. Ware begins to unveil a dream for the future—a vision for the Church and society built on grace and unity rather than on racial hatred and division.
 His vision is acute; his plan is reasonable.

 Following this chapter, Dr. Ware presents several extremely useful appendices.
 In appendix A, Dr. Ware will show how the homosexual movement has hijacked the civil rights movement.
 By using similar rhetoric and strategies, they are attempting to draw false parallels between their struggles and those of African Americans.
 By building their case on evolutionary thinking, the homosexual movement has falsely aligned itself with the struggles of the civil rights movement.
 It is another consequence of the spread of Darwin’s garden, but under biblical scrutiny, Dr. Ware will pull these false parallels out by the roots.

-In appendices B, C, and D, Dr. Ware will supply us with several highly practical tools for implementing a strategy to create multi-ethnic communities of worship and fellowship.
+In appendices B, C, D, and E, Dr. Ware will supply us with several highly practical tools for implementing a strategy to create multi-ethnic communities of worship and fellowship.
 By the time we are done, you’ll not only know the history, theology, and science regarding evolution and racism, but you will also be equipped to do something about it in your own personal life, in your church, and in the world!